alphagov/gds-way/programming-languages.md

 The GOV.UK router is built using Go, and it's the core language for Cloud Foundry which runs our Platform as a Service.

-We suspect that Go may be suitable for some systems programming, like proxying, routing and transforming HTTP requests.
+Go is an appropriate language for some systems programming, like proxying, routing and transforming HTTP requests.
+However, since we don't maintain much Go and thus are likely to have few people with the skills to do so, any such code poses a significant risk.
+Components should only be written in Go if there is no alternative maintained open source tool which could be used, and after a team has developed a plan to ensure that it will have the skills to maintain the component in future.

 ## Languages we won't use for new projects